6 Reasons Why You should target CAT before CETAnisha Mukhija

-MAH CET is getting more popular among aspirants in the rural and suburban parts of Maharashtra over Common Admission Test (CAT) as there is no provision for group discussion and personal interview and any student scoring above zero in the entrance test is sufficient to secure a seat.
-With such kind of implementations, Directorate of Technical Education (DTE) has made the test a cake walk compared to other MBA entrance exams like CAT.
+MAH CET is getting more popular among aspirants in the rural and suburban parts of Maharashtra over the Common Admission Test (CAT) as there is no provision for group discussion and personal interview and any student scoring above zero in the entrance test is sufficient to secure a seat.
+Qualified Candidates are required to appear for the CAP rounds where colleges are assigned on the basis of the merits of the candidates.
+With such kind of implementations, the Directorate of Technical Education (DTE) has made the test a cakewalk compared to other MBA entrance exams like CAT.

 Also, refer to Online CET Courses